bbauska/JS-svg/README.md

 'v [dy] ...'
 </pre>

-These commands I don't find particularly useful for generative art, but it's worth knowing they're there should you want to use them.
-Let's create the same L shapes from Figure 6-1, but with H and V this time, including their lowercase versions.
+<p>These commands I don't find particularly useful for generative art, but
+it's worth knowing they're there should you want to use them.
+Let's create the same L shapes from Figure 6-1, but with H and V this time, including their lowercase versions.</p>

 <pre>
 // <i>The first L.</i>
+svg.create('path').set({
-svg.create('path').set({ d: 'M 300 200 V 800 H 600' });
+  d: 'M 300 200 V 800 H 600' });

 // <i>The second L.</i>
 svg.create('path').set({ d: 'M 675 825 v -600 h -300' });
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-3c">6.3c Further Economies</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Before we move on to curves, it's worth pointing out if we are using successive path commands of the same type, the command itself can be removed rather than repeated.
-SVG renderers are intelligent enough to know that if a path command is omitted, the last-known command should be used.
-Let's show a quick example (the output of which is shown in Figure 6-2).
+<p>Before we move on to curves, it's worth pointing out if we are using successive path
+commands of the same type, the command itself can be removed rather than repeated.
+SVG renderers are intelligent enough to know that if a path command is omitted, the last- known command should be used.
+Let's show a quick example (the output of which is shown in Figure 6-2 below).</p>

 <pre>
 // <i>The first path, with repeating L commands.</i>